chhu0830/NCTU.108-1.program-security/README.md

 There is nothing useful Javascript, Cookies, or Headers.
-Try to identify which type of web backend is used, and find out that this is an static page `https://unexploitable.kaibro.tw/index.html`.
+Try to identify which type of web backend is used,
+    and find out that this is an static page `https://unexploitable.kaibro.tw/index.html`.
-Try to access `.git` or `.index.swp` and find out that this is an GitHub Pages by the error page.
+Try to access `.git` or `.index.swp`,
+    and find out that this is an GitHub Pages by the error page.

 By the document of [Github Page](https://help.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site), we can use `dig WWW.EXAMPLE.COM +nostats +nocomments +nocmd` to find original github page.